-Seagate is solving the concurrent need for increased performance with parallelism of data flows in and out of the drive by introducing our new Multi Actuator technology, which offsets the usability issues that arise with higher capacities, and doubles hard drive IOPS performance.
+Seagate is solving the concurrent need for increased performance with parallelism of data flows in and out of the drive by introducing our new MACH.2 Multi Actuator technology into our first-generation dual actuator HDDs, which offsets the usability issues that arise with higher capacities, and doubles hard drive IOPS performance.

 Learn more about how our Multi Actuator technology works here.

 “We’ve also created a really cool video-game holograph implementation, showing ‘What is HAMR’ and ‘What is Multi Actuator,’ so that the user can interact with, and manipulate, and visually see how these technologies work,” Feist says.